SS Antilles (1906)

 SS Antilles was a US passenger-cargo ship launched in 1906.
 Chartered by the United States Army in 1917 for use as a troop transport, Antilles was sunk by a German U-boat on October 17, 1917, resulting in the loss of 67 lives.
-At the time of its sinking Antilles was the largest single largest loss of US lives to that point in World War I.
+At the time of its sinking Antilles was the single largest loss of US lives to that point in World War I.

 History

 Construction

 Antilles, US official number 204018, was a ship built in the shipyards of William Cramp & Sons Shipbuilding Company, Philadelphia, Pennsylvania delivered April 1907.
 Antilles was a twin screw steam vessel with nominal speed of 15 kn and dimensions of 421 ft 11.5 in on load line, extreme beam 53.2 ft and mean draft of 26 ft with a displacement at normal coal supply of 10,500 tons.

 The vessel was operated as a combined passenger and cargo ship by the Southern Pacific Steamship Company from the time of its launch until 1917.
 Antilles and sister ship Momus, along with several other ships, operated between New York and New Orleans with Southern Pacific Steamship's Morgan Line.